Street dogs in Moscow: Malchik

 In 2001, a woman mortally stabbed a dog named Malchik, a black feral dog who had made Mendeleyevskaya station his home, guarding it against other dogs and drunks, because he had barked at her dog.
 The incident, which occurred in front of rush-hour commuters, provoked outrage among celebrities and the general public.
 The woman was arrested, tried and underwent a year of psychiatric treatment.
 Funds were raised to erect a bronze statue of Malchik in memoriam, which now sits at the station's entrance.

 Dog attack rates

 One effect of the large feral population is a high and rising level of dog attacks on humans.
-In 2007 official statistics suggest that 20,000 attacks took place, of which 8,000 were sufficiently serious to require police or medical intervention and at least one being fatal.
+In 2023 official statistics suggest that 238,000 individuals sought medical attention for dog bites.
+At least one attack was fatal in 2021.
 In part, the problem is traced to status dogs that are abandoned when they become troublesome, and in part due to those dogs living in forested areas that are poorly socialized and more prone to aggressive territorialism.